Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Joint Point Pattern Modeling

-The first two terms of the log intensity introduce recovery location and theft location covariates, the third term provides a local (spatially varying) distance measure between the recovery location and the theft location, $\bm{s}_{R}$ and $\bm{s}_{T}^{*}$ through $\Sigma(\bm{s}_{T}^{*})$, the spatially varying kernel presented in the previous section. $\eta$ is the \emph{critical} parameter; it captures the dependence between the point patterns.
+The first two terms of the log intensity introduce recovery location and theft location covariates.
+The third term introduces a distance between theft location and recovery location, analogous to ``commuting distance'' in customary origin-destination modeling.
+It takes a local (spatially varying) form through $\Sigma(\bm{s}_{T}^{*})$, the spatially varying kernel presented in the previous section. $\eta$ is the \emph{critical} parameter; it captures the dependence between the point patterns.
 If it is not significant, then the joint intensity factors into an intensity for the theft point pattern times an intensity for the recovery point pattern.
-In fact, $\eta$ is expected to be negative, i.e., the recovery locations are more observed near the corresponding theft locations.
+In fact, $\eta$ is expected to be negative, i.e., the recovery locations tend to be observed nearer the corresponding theft locations.
 In addition, the local $\Sigma(\bm{s}_{T}^{*})$ enables directional preference for $\bm{s}_{R}$ near the boundaries of $D$.
 The fourth and fifth terms provide recovery location and theft location random effects using Gaussian processes.
 Without them, the analogue of an NHPP is available; with them, we have the analogue of a LGCP.
 This joint specification only employs the complete pairs in the data and will need a large number of pairs in order to learn about the local random effects adjustments.

 As above, the likelihood is approximated by gridding $D$ into $K$ blocks.
-Now, employing $K \times K$ blocks for $D \times D$, we obtain
+Now, employing $K \times K$ grid for $D \times D$, we obtain